 My best advice when choosing a box that works for you is to experiment with a few different options; most veg box suppliers will give you the option of ordering as a one-off.

-I have found that a fortnightly ‘medium’ seasonal veg delivery from Riverford works best for me, with top-ups from Oddbox, and seasonal specials from locals like Riverside Farmer’s Market and Sullivan’s Fruit & Veg.
-I actually went all out on an ‘Autumn Pumpkins Box’ from Sullivan’s last year and ended up with a whole 10 kilos of locally-grown squashes to get through.
+I have found that a fortnightly ‘medium’ seasonal veg delivery from Riverford works best for me, with top-ups from Oddbox, and seasonal specials from locals like Riverside Farmer’s Market.
+I actually went all out on an ‘Autumn Pumpkins Box’ from Sullivan’s Fruit & Veg last year and ended up with a whole 10 kilos of locally-grown squashes to get through.
 You can see some of what I ended up making with them over on Instagram.

 If you’re still in two minds about signing up to a veg box scheme, drop me a DM on social media – I’m always up for a bit of nerdy veg chat.
 And if I’ve unwittingly missed out a local scheme (available in Cardiff), please let me know and I’ll add them to the list.